-- 1. Scientific and technical merits of the proposed research - Does the white paper explain the state-of-the-art of the research? - Does the white paper provide convincing arguments that the proposed research is a significant advance over the state of the art? - Is this fundamental research? - Is the technical plan credible? - 2.
+- 1. Scientific and technical merits of the proposed research - Does the white paper explain the state-of-the-art of the research? - Does the white paper provide convincing arguments that the proposed research is a significant advance over the state of the art? - Is this fundamental research? - 2.
+Is the technical plan credible?
 The relevance and impact to the DoD - Does the research indicate a potentially transformative impact on the DoD missions? - How will the expected outcome impact the DoD laboratory's R&D plans, activities, or personnel? - Is the Government PI well committed to the success of the research project? - 3.
-The importance of the collaboration - How meaningful is the external collaboration to the success of the research?

-- How will the interaction and exchange of ideas, skills and knowledge be accomplished? - 4.
-The reasonableness of proposed budgets - Is the proposed budget plan consistent with the research plan? - Is most of the funding supporting the laboratory?
+The importance of the collaboration - How meaningful is the external collaboration to the success of the research? - What recent breakthroughs by the collaborator and/or PI make this project particularly relevant and timely? - How will the interaction and exchange of ideas, skills and knowledge be accomplished? - 4.
+The reasonableness of proposed budgets - Is the proposed budget plan consistent with the research plan? - Is most of the funding supporting the Laboratory?

 After the white paper evaluation by panels of government subject-matter experts, selected applicants will be asked to prepare for a 30-minute interview, to be conducted via teleconference, for a second phase of selection.
 This will consist of a 20-minute presentation to an OSD evaluation committee, followed by 10 minutes for Q&A. Presentation material must be provided to the evaluation committee in advance of the interview.
 This phase provides an opportunity for the applicants to clarify any issue or question raised by the review panels during Phase I. The comments and evaluations by the panels will be made available to the PI as a summary feedback, in order to better prepare for the interview phase.
-The evaluation committee will then make recommendations to the Director for Basic Research at OSD, for a final decision.
+The evaluation committee will then make recommendations to the Director for Basic Research at OSD, for a final decision